 As the engine of the human body, the heart and cardiovascular system are central to life.
 When your child or loved one is born with a heart defect, an integrated team of experts—capable of handling every aspect of care—can make a significant difference for your family.
 The Riley Heart Center is a comprehensive resource for patients with congenital heart disease—the kind that occurs at birth or is discovered later in life.

 As a nationally-recognized heart program with a multidisciplinary team of experienced pediatric specialists, the Riley Heart Center manages complex heart care for the most fragile patients with congenital and acquired heart disease.
-From unborn and premature babies, to adults who survive congenital heart disease or discover it for the first time well past childhood, the Riley Heart Center is one of the nation’s most respected sites for diagnosis and treatment of heart disease all through life.

 Nearly one million adults in the United States today have survived congenital heart disease after successful treatment as children.
 Countless others have congenital defects that are not discovered until later in life, or they may acquire heart disease through viral and bacterial infections or autoimmune diseases.
 Pediatric heart specialists and cardiologists who specialize in congenital heart disease are often the best people to resolve or treat congenital and acquired heart problems in adults because we focus on this care every day.